kdeldycke/awesome-engineering-team-management/README.md

 * [Drive: The surprising truth about what motivates us](https://www.youtube.com/watch?v=u6XAPnuFjJc)
 * [As a product manager...how do you earn the respect and trust of your team?](https://twitter.com/johncutlefish/status/1124938723093766144)

+## Re-organizations

+* [An Alternative Approach to Re-Orgs At Your Company](https://caseyaccidental.com/alternative-approach-re-orgs/) - `Trying not to repeat re-org mistakes, we started working on a structure that would make the re-org act like a feedback-fueled progress driven by the teams instead of by people above them.`

 ## Remote Work

 * [Managing Remote Teams - A Crash Course](http://klinger.io/post/180989912140/managing-remote-teams-a-crash-course)